NovaScribe is rebranding to VexaScribe. Read the announcement

 *Based on our clear podcast benchmark.
 See methodology.

 Get 30 free minutes to test accuracy on your own audio.
-Speaker detection, 99 languages, and multiple export formats included.
+Speaker detection, 99 languages, meeting bot (Zoom, Meet, Teams), and multiple export formats included.
 No credit card required.

 Frequently Asked Questions